aditi381/documentations/README.md

 - **Admins view Secret Santa records:** Admins can access the feature to view Secret Santa assignments.
 - **Display Secret Santa assignments:**

+## Testing

+The testing of the Secret Santa Management System will be conducted using Selenium to ensure the functionality and reliability of the system across different web browsers and platforms.

 ## PlantUML of Secret Santa Website

 ![PlantUML of Secret Santa Website](https://github.com/aditi381/documentations/assets/139480824/396b44eb-8a67-4e31-a5e7-1bacc2c6ef0c)